axoflow/axosyslog-core-docs/content/shared/chunk/option-source-keep-hostname.md

 {{% alert title="Note" color="info" %}}

-When relaying messages, enable this option on the {{% productparam "abbrev" %}} server and also on every relay, otherwise {{% productparam "abbrev" %}} will treat incoming messages as if they were sent by the last relay.
+When relaying messages, enable this option on the {{% param "product.abbrev" %}} server and also on every relay, otherwise {{% param "product.abbrev" %}} will treat incoming messages as if they were sent by the last relay.

 {{% /alert %}}